When is a finger stick calibration helpful?

 How to Calibrate

-The Dexcom G7 allows users to calibrate the sensor readings with a value they believe is closer to accurate, like one from a glucometer.
+The Dexcom G7 allows users to calibrate the sensor readings with a value they believe is closer to accurate, like one from a blood glucometer.

 The G7 may accept or reject any calibration value in order to maintain accurate readings.
 Values that are most likely to be rejected are those far from the current reading or those entered within the first 24 hours.